 Not only is psychoanalysis a method of examining and understanding culture, but psychoanalysis itself, as a theory and a body of knowledge, is a cultural product.
 Psychoanalysis always takes place within a social and cultural matrix, even while it seeks to understand the unconscious elements in social and cultural institutions and processes.
 The programs in Psychoanalysis, Society and Culture offer an open forum for the exploration and systematic analysis of the interface between psychoanalysis and the social and cultural matrix within which it is embedded.
 This interface becomes especially critical when we undertake research, policy formulation or clinical practice within such a multicultural society as the United States.

-The two semester practicum is designed to expose students to real-world situations in which to integrate theoretical and topical knowledge of psychoanalysis, society, and culture with hands-on experience in agencies, institutions, cultural settings or the community.
+The optional fieldwork is designed to expose students to real-world situations in which to integrate theoretical and topical knowledge of psychoanalysis, society, and culture with hands-on experience in agencies, institutions, cultural settings or the community.
 These activities may be based in a social institution such as a hospital, prison, court, or school, or in a cultural setting such as a radio or television station, film institute, fashion design studio, magazine or newspaper office, research institute, or any other relevant site.
 Students may also apply to conduct the clinical fieldwork externship (see M.A. in Psychoanalysis catalog) in a residential or day treatment setting for regressed patients.

 The student arranges the practicum with the Fieldwork Coordinator according to his or her area of interest, and, for the clinical fieldwork only, applies to the Dean of Graduate Studies for approval.
 In conjunction with the clinical fieldwork, students enroll in the PT 185 Fieldwork Seminar and PT 111 Group Supervision throughout the field experience.